 This Data Processing Addendum (“DPA”) is entered into by and between Collibra NV (“Collibra”) and its wholly owned subsidiary, either Collibra Inc. or Collibra UK Limited (as applicable, “Vendor”), on the one hand, and you, a customer of Vendor for Collibra products and/or services (“Customer”), on the other hand, and amends and forms part of the commercial agreement between Customer and Vendor for Collibra products and/or services (the “Agreement”).
-This DPA is made effective as of the date of the Agreement and prevails over any conflicting term of the Agreement, but does not otherwise modify the Agreement.
-Collibra may modify this DPA from time to time upon written notice to Customer, provided that the terms of this DPA shall be no less protective of Customer’s rights and data as those contained herein as of the date of the Agreement.
+This DPA is made effective as of the date of the Agreement and prevails over any conflicting term of the Agreement (except with respect to the Agreement’s liability and indemnification provisions), but does not otherwise modify the Agreement.
+Collibra may modify this DPA from time to time upon written notice to Customer via (a) an email notification or (b) a message through the Collibra product platform, provided that the terms of this DPA shall be no less protective of Customer’s rights and data as those contained herein as of the date of the Agreement.

 Scope and Purpose of DPA